pedestal/pedestal/app/docs/design-spec.md

 asynchronous work.
 This may remove the need to interact with services through messages.
 Maybe they can return channels or they could always do work on their own go block.

+What should Pedestal app include?
+Should it just be the things covered by this design document or should it still include some of the tools?
+I (Brenton) would favor moving everything other than this out to an external library and then only moving things back in once they have gone through a similar design process.
+We could end up shipping moderately sized source file.